 Meetings Attendees

-Provides details about every participant who attended a meeting within the selected date range.
+This report provides detail about every participant who attended a meeting within the selected date range.
 You can find out about a participant’s media quality data during the meeting and information about how they joined the meeting.

 Column Name